 Splitly is a paid split testing tool that requires no manual work and claims to have the most sophisticated algorithms in the industry.
 You start by uploading your variants: price, features, images, descriptions or back-end keywords.
 Then you run the experiment and let Splitly optimize your listings by rotating through variants.
 Splitly will pull reports directly from your Amazon Seller account to determine the statistically significant winner.
 Splitly offers a wide range of plans, so you should be able to find something that fits your needs and budget.

 Keith Villano with Splitly had the following to say about how split testing on Splitly can help Amazon Sellers:

 “With Splitly, you can test your price, images, tiles, bullets, and descriptions to find out what resonates and converts best among your customer base.
 We’ve helped over 1,000 sellers net an increase of $86,072,958 simply by testing their listings with Splitly.
 Unique to Splitly is Profit Peak, it’s a dynamic repricer that you can set & forget.
 Using Profit Peak, you’ll be able to find your optimum price where you can both profit and sell the most for each unit sold thanks to the built-in machine learning algorithm which tracks how your product’s price affects your product’s demand so that you can always be sure that your products are priced accordingly by the day of the week, by the time of the year.
 It’s about time sellers take control of their listings once again and start uncovering money left on the table with Splitly.”

 Sellozo is Here to Help

 Split testing on Amazon can be tricky and intimidating.
 If you have questions regarding running split tests for your Amazon Product Listings, our knowledgeable Product Specialists are happy to help!
-You can schedule a time to chat with one of them by clicking here.
+You can schedule a time to chat.